Lyn Jehu known as Lyn

 Lyn also brings a wealth of international experience to USW, working for five years as a senior staff coach/camp director for the largest soccer coaching provider in North America.

 Lyn was also based in Japan for five years working on the government sponsored JET Programme.
-The sporting element of this role mainly entailed the provision of football education at grassroots level and within the public school system.
+The sporting element of this role mainly involved the provision of football education at grassroots level and within the public school system.
 Lyn also worked closely with local international associations in order to develop sport within his base city of Kitakyushu.

 “As someone who is very much a product of this university I feel a great deal of pride and satisfaction in being able to help advise and guide our current students towards their intended career pathways.
 I’m very excited that I will be able to help facilitate our students personal development and increase their levels of employability in this extremely competitive environment”.